karlramberg/loupe/README.md

 ## Summary

-Essentially, Loupe is set of commands you can run to organize a directory of photographs.
-This includes file renaming, basic conversions, resizing, sorting, and ingesting.
+Loupe is essentially a set of commands you can run to organize a folder of photographs.
+This includes file renaming, basic conversions, resizing, sorting, and importing.
 Loupe requires no external configuration files to run.
-Filenames themselves hold the most important metadata used to sort themselves.
-File use the basic format `date_number_group_version`.
-Pictures are sorted into folders first by their group and then their version.
+Filenames themselves hold the metadata used to sort themselves.

+Files use the basic format `identifier_group_version`.
+Each of the three parts can be further split up.
+The identifier always needs to be formatted to be `date-number`.
+The group can optionally include a class in order to group groups (`class-group`).
+The version can optionally include a subversion to better organize things (`version-subversion`).
+Photographs are sorted in the same order they are named: class, group, version and subversion.

+**Two example filenames**

+`241201-007_granite_master.tif` would be the name for the master tif file of the 7th photograph taken on December 1st, 2024, grouped into granite.
+It would reside in the folder `photographs/granite/masters/`.

+`270630-028_trip-berlin2027_print-8x10.tif` would be the name for the print-ready file, sized to 8x10" of the 28th photograph taken on June 30th, 2027 on a trip to Berlin.
+It would reside in the folder `photographs/trips/berlin2023/prints/8x10/`.

-**An Example**
+**An example folder**

 ```
 photographs/
-	alabaster/
-		proofs/
-			231125_001_alabaster_proof.tif
-			231127_007_alabaster_proof.tif
-			231201_002_alabaster_proof.tif
-			...
+	andesite/
 		masters/
-			231125_001_alabaster_master.tif
-			231127_007_alabaster_master.tif
-			231201_002_alabaster_master.tif
-			...
-		web/
-			231125_001_alabaster_web.jpg
-			231127_007_alabaster_web.jpg
-			231201_002_alabaster_web.jpg
-			...
+			231125-001_andesite_master.tif
+			231125-002_andesite_master.tif
+			231125-003_andesite_master.tif
+		prints/
+			231125-001_andesite_print.tif
+			231125-002_andesite_print.tif
+			231125-003_andesite_print.tif
+	assignments/
 		basalt/
-		raws/
-			241001_010_basalt_raw.RAF
-			241001_011_basalt_raw.RAF
-			241001_012_basalt_raw.RAF
-			...
-		8x10prints/
-			241001_010_basalt_8x10print.RAF
-			241001_011_basalt_8x10print.RAF
-			241001_012_basalt_8x10print.RAF
-			...
+			workprints/
+				250402-001_assignment-basalt_workprint.jpg
+				250402-002_assignment-basalt_workprint.jpg
+				250402-003_assignment-basalt_workprint.jpg
+			finals/
+				250402-001_assignment-basalt_final.jpg
+				250402-002_assignment-basalt_final.jpg
+				250402-003_assignment-basalt_final.jpg
+	trips/
+		chalk/
+			masters/
+				260331-001_assignment-chalk_master.tif
+				260331-002_assignment-chalk_master.tif
+				260331-003_assignment-chalk_master.tif
+			prints/
+				8x10s/
+					271102-001_assignment-chalk_print-8x10.tif
+					271102-002_assignment-chalk_print-8x10.tif
+					271102-003_assignment-chalk_print-8x10.tif
+				16x20s/
+					271102-001_assignment-chalk_print-16x20.tif
+					271102-002_assignment-chalk_print-16x20.tif
+					271102-003_assignment-chalk_print-16x20.tif
 ```

+Note that every image must have a group, but that the group does not need to be in a class.
+Also note that files must have a version, but not always a subversion.

 **Why is Loupe gnostic?**

-Loupe offers only one way of organizing photographs - by project and then image version.
-The first reason for this is because I believe offering "sane defaults" is a lot more helpful than offering a host of complex, configurable ways of organizing files.
+Loupe offers only one way of organizing photographs - by group and version.
+The first reason for this is because offering "sane defaults" is a lot more helpful than offering a host of complex, configurable ways of organizing files.
 I do not want Loupe to trigger analysis paralysis in it's user.
 I simply want it to do a few things well and get the hell out of the way when it's not in use.

 Second, I did want Loupe to use external files to work.
 My biggest problem with software like Adobe Lightroom is the need to launch a bloated piece of software to simply browse your pictures in the